JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="MoveEndUntil"></a>MoveEndUntil

+Moves the range's end to the character position of the first character found that is in the set of characters specified by *Cset*, provided that the character is found within *Count* characters of the range's end.

 ```
 FUNCTION CTextRange2.MoveEndUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG